 Medicare-approved Home Health Agencies

-For a home health agency to be approved by Medicare, specific requirements must be met.
+Specific requirements must be met for a home health agency to be approved by Medicare.
 The home health agency must be licensed in the state where it’s located and has quality assurance and patient satisfaction programs.

 How Does Medicare Cover Home Health Care?